Struga holidays

 Swan spotting at Dva Bisera

-And for some wow-worthy views, take a 17-minute taxi ride round the lake for a meal out on the water.
-The seating area is on stilts, so you get front-row seats next to the glassy lake while you tuck into platefuls of seafood – and you might be visited by swans swimming along while you eat.
+For some incredible views, take a 17-minute taxi ride round the lake for a meal out on the water.
+The seating area is on stilts, so you get front-row seats next to the glassy lake while you tuck into platefuls of seafood.
+You might even be visited by swans swimming along while you eat.

 Getting about